UNDERSTANDING AND ASSESSING EQUINE PAIN

 ROXANE KIRTON, JUSTINE HARRISON & HOLLY GALLACHER

-You will learn:
+You will learn how to:

-• The relationship between pain and behaviour
+• Recognise the relationship between pain and behaviour

-• The behavioural indicators of pain
+• Identify both obvious and subtle behavioural indicators of discomfort

-• How to recognise pain in the ridden horse
+• Recognise pain in the ridden horse

-• How to identify forelimb and hindlimb lameness
+• Identify forelimb and hindlimb lameness

-• The biomechanics of engagement
+• Understand the biomechanics of engagement

 This course is aimed at horse owners, students and equestrian professionals interested in learning about equine pain.
 You don't need any prior knowledge to take this course, it is open to everyone.